mcnuttandrew/color-buddy/README.md

 # General Todos

 - [ ] Its really annoying to have to update schema, types, docs whenever a lang change is made.
 Can this be automated?
-- [ ] Color Space selections should persist
 - [ ] Make name discrim hueristc fix more resilient, see switching to basic colors
 - [ ] Search palettes-by-lint screen
 - [ ] Drag to re-order points?